Newborns: reducing mortality

-Home care visits should occur on days one and three of a newborn's life, and if possible, a third visit should take place before the end of the first week of life (day seven).
+Home care visits should occur on days 1 and 3 of a newborn's life, and if possible, a third visit should take place before the end of the first week of life (day 7).

 During home visits, skilled health workers should perform the following measures.

 - promote and support early (within the first hour after birth) and exclusive breastfeeding;

 - help to keep the newborn warm (promoting skin-to-skin contact between mother and infant);

 - promote hygienic umbilical cord and skin care;

 - assess the baby for signs of serious health problems, and advise families to seek prompt medical care if necessary (danger signs include feeding problems, or if the newborn has reduced activity, difficult breathing, a fever, fits or convulsions, or feels cold);